fpjohnston/TECO-64/doc/misc.md

 ### Tracing Commands

-A question mark (?) entered betweeen any two commands in a command string causes TECO to print all subsequent commands at the terminal as they are executed.
+A question mark (?) entered between any two commands in a command string causes TECO to print all subsequent commands at the terminal as they are executed.
 Commands will be printed as they are executed until another question mark character is encountered or the command string terminates.